Beat Generation: Rock and pop music

 Singer-songwriter Tom Waits, a Beat fan, wrote "Jack and Neal" about Kerouac and Cassady, and recorded "On the Road" (a song written by Kerouac after finishing the novel) with Primus.
 He later collaborated with Burroughs on the theatrical work The Black Rider.

-Jazz musician/film composer Robert Kraft wrote and released a contemporary homage to Jack Kerouac and Beat Generation aesthetics entitled "Beat Generation" on the 1988 album Quake City.
+Jazz musician/film composer Robert Kraft wrote and released a contemporary homage to Beat Generation aesthetics entitled "Beat Generation" on the 1988 album Quake City.

-Musician Mark Sandman, who was the bass guitarist, lead vocalist and a former member of the alternative jazz rock band Morphine, was interested in the Beat Generation and wrote a song called "Kerouac" as a tribute to Jack Kerouac and his personal philosophy and way of life.
+Musician Mark Sandman, who was the bass guitarist, lead vocalist, and a former member of the alternative jazz rock band Morphine, was interested in the Beat Generation and wrote a song called "Kerouac" as a tribute to Jack Kerouac and his philosophy and way of life.

 The band Aztec Two-Step recorded "The Persecution & Restoration of Dean Moriarty (On the Road)" in 1972.

 There was a resurgence of interest in the beats among bands in the 1980s.
 Ginsberg worked with the Clash and Burroughs worked with Sonic Youth, R.E.M., Kurt Cobain, and Ministry, among others.
 Bono of U2 cites Burroughs as a major influence, and Burroughs appeared briefly in a U2 video in 1997.
 Post-punk band Joy Division named a song "Interzone" after a collection of stories by Burroughs.
 Laurie Anderson featured Burroughs on her 1984 album Mister Heartbreak and in her 1986 concert film, Home of the Brave.
 The band King Crimson produced the album Beat inspired by the Beat Generation.

 More recently, American artist Lana Del Rey references the Beat movement and Beat poetry in her 2014 song "Brooklyn Baby".

 In 2021, rapper R.A.P.
 Ferreria released the album Bob's Son: R.A.P.
 Ferreira in the Garden Level Cafe of the Scallops Hotel, named for Bob Kaufman and containing many references to the work of Kaufman, Jack Kerouac, Amiri Baraka, and other beat poets.